 Chrysler Group’s new eight-speed automatic transmission will be the first to be offered on automobiles that had been built domestically.
 As a result, its two full-sized, rear-drive sedans will have better fuel economy and lower emissions.
-In a statement, Chrysler said that the transmission will initially be offered on 2012 Chrysler 300s and Dodge Chargers that are powered by Chrysler's 292-hp Pentastar V-6 engine.
+In a statement, Chrysler said that the transmission will initially be offered on 2012 Chrysler 300s and Dodge Chargers that are powered by Chrysler's Pentastar V-6 engine that delivers up to 292 hp of motive power.

-Chrysler claims that the estimated highway fuel economy for the two cars will increase by 15% to 31 mpg.
-But when it comes to estimated city fuel economy, the figures are expected to increase to 19 mpg, higher by 5% when compared to the 2011 versions of the cars, which had been equipped with a five-speed automatic.
+Chrysler claims that the estimated highway fuel economy for the two cars will increase by 15 percent to 31 mpg.
+But when it comes to estimated city fuel economy, the figures are expected to increase to 19 mpg, higher by 5 percent when compared to the 2011 versions of the cars, which had been equipped with a five-speed automatic.

 In addition, Chrysler and Dodge will offer eight-speed, all-wheel-drive versions of the 300 and the Charger.
 These cars will come with paddle shifters on the V-6 and V-8 models.